Canborda/robotics-labs/ROS-1-Introduction/README.md

 ROS noetic has a builted-in demo package called [turtlesim](http://wiki.ros.org/turtlesim) that starts a node with a visualization window and is subscribed to a different topics in order to move the turtle on it.

 The topics used for this package were:
-- `/turtle1/cmd_vel`: to control the linear and angular velocity
+- `/turtle1/cmd_vel`: to control the linear and angular velocity.
+- `/turtle1/pose`: to monitor turtle's position.

+Also we used two services:
 - `/turtle1/teleport_absolute`: to re-spawn the turtle on the initial point.
 - `/turtle1/teleport_relative`: to rotate the turtle 180 degrees with respect to its current position.